How to Draw Crucial Insights from Patent Landscape Analysis?

 The level II nodes of the taxonomy (viz. non-productive time, tool life expectancy, operational hazards, and environmental hazards) address problems faced in the drilling industry.
 Including these in a landscape helps a business executive craft better and appropriate solutions for business development/expansion.
 Further, he can make decisions on the basis of how a particular challenge is going to affect the business goals of his organization and revenue targets.

 When we run deep into the taxonomy, the details become more objective-oriented, as indicated in the below taxonomy:

-The R&D guy, as I pointed above also, is looking for in-depth technological insights.
-He wants to find better technology alternatives or breakthroughs in oil and gas field.
+The R&D guy, as I pointed out above also, is looking for in-depth technological insights.
+He wants to find better technology alternatives or breakthroughs in the oil and gas field.
 Hence, he would prefer minute details of components, compositions, techniques, processes, alternative technologies, etc.

 These two taxonomies represent the same tech domain, however, are as different as chalk and cheese.
 This also answers the question: Will the same landscape analysis work for both?

 Because their areas of operation/expertise are different, so should be the analysis and ways of conducting the analysis.

 If you are a consumer, you have to decide what you want from a landscape analysis to extract maximum value out of it.
 If that’s not happening, you are wasting your money, and no matter in what position you work, you are responsible for that wastage.

 When the industry is still struggling with ‘One size fits all syndrome, it’s you who is in charge to decide the best output for yourself.
 Also, if an approach is not unique, will its output be useful?
 I don’t think so!
 What do you think?